Chart Color Schemes

 Footscray lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Footscray's population was around 22,076 as of Nov 2025.
-This reflected an increase of 4,945 people since the 2021 Census, which reported a population of 17,131 people.
-The change was inferred from the estimated resident population of 20,756 from the ABS as of June 2024 and an additional 1,932 validated new addresses since the Census date.
-This level of population equated to a density ratio of 4,441 persons per square kilometer, placing Footscray in the top 10% of national locations assessed by AreaSearch.
-Footscray's growth of 28.9% since the 2021 census exceeded both the national average (8.9%) and the state average.
+Based on AreaSearch's analysis, Footscray's population is around 22,076 as of November 2025.
+This reflects an increase of 4,945 people (28.9%) since the 2021 Census, which reported a population of 17,131 people.
+The change is inferred from the estimated resident population of 20,756 from the ABS as of June 2024 and an additional 1,932 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,441 persons per square kilometer, which places Footscray in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Footscray's 28.9% growth since the 2021 census exceeded both the national average (8.9%) and the state average, marking it as a growth leader in the region.
 Population growth was primarily driven by overseas migration, contributing approximately 79.1% of overall population gains during recent periods.

-All drivers including interstate migration and natural growth were positive factors.
+However, all drivers including interstate migration and natural growth were positive factors.
 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics anticipate exceptional growth, with Footscray expected to expand by 16,936 persons to 2041 based on the latest population numbers, an increase of 70.7% in total over the 17 years.
+Exceptional future growth is predicted over the period, with Footscray expected to expand by 16,936 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 70.7% in total over the 17 years.

 Frequently Asked Questions - Population